fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 Before you publicize an open, public-facing project, it pays to get all the basics in place to allow people to collaborate with you.
 These are, minimially:

-- _Naming_.
+- *Naming*.
 Get the naming of your project right.
 Make its purpose clear.

-- _README_.
+- *README*.
 Add a clear, simple README to your project.
 Make its purpose clear

-- _Packaging_.
+- *Packaging*.
 Make a package for your library, component or tool. often this will be a nuget package, but if it is some other kind of tool then make and publish the appropriate package.
 For example, the [Emacs mode for F#](http://fsharp.github.io/fsharpbinding/) is published as a MELPA package.
   Document how the package gets published.

-- _Testing_.
+- *Testing*.
 Ensure your project has tests that build, run and pass out-of-the-box.

-- _Documentation_.
+- *Documentation*.
 Ensure your project has good documentation.
 If on GitHub, consider publishing your documentation via GitHub pages.
 Strongly consider using documentation generation tools and templates used by the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold)

-- _Tutorials_.
+- *Tutorials*.
 Ensure your project has tutorials as part o its documentation.
 Templates and examples are available in the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold)

-- _Continuous Integration_.
+- *Continuous Integration*.
 Add continuous integration build and testing to your project, for example using AppVeyor or Travis.
 For AppVeyor, this is done by addding `appveyor.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/appveyor.yml)) and registering your project.
 For Travis, you add a `.travis.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/.travis.yml)) and register the project.
   Travis provides OSX and Linux machines - OSX machines are used if the language is set to "objective-c".

-- _Reach a Known State_.
+- *Reach a Known State*.
 Document all known issues.
 Consider labelling somme of them as "up-for-grabs".
 Don't leave undocumented minefields in your package or tool.

-- _Cross-platform_.
+- *Cross-platform*.
 If working on Windows, ensure your project uses a cross-platform build-and-test using Travis if possible.

-- _PCL if possible_.
+- *PCL if possible*.
 If writing a library, make your component a PCL portable component where possible, targeting the broadest possible profile such as "Profile 7" or "Profile 259".

 If you don't do these things, people are unlikely to want to collaborate with you on your project.

 <br />

-### Guideline: Consider using the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold) for documentation, packaging, testing, tutorials and CI.
+### Guideline: Consider using the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold)

-The [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold) gives a structure for creating new projects which can be very useful.
+The [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold) gives a structure for creating new projects which can be very useful for documentation, packaging, testing, tutorials, CI and more.

-Please contribute fixes and improvement to the project scaffolding to make it easier for others to use.
+Please contribute fixes and improvement to the scaffolding to make it easier for others to use.

 <br />